TheKikGen/BoutKlik/README.md

 .
 All Boutique devices must be set to midi channel 1
 .
 The master must be set in Chain mode, with MIDI IN connected to the MIDI OUT 2, and MIDI OUT connected to MIDI IN 2 .
 The slave MIDI IN must be connected to the MIDI OUT 3

-The midi root channel sets the listening midi channel on merged BouKlik MIDI IN port 1 and 3.

 The origin Roland Boutique Chain mode transmits all notes beyond 4th to the slave.
 The BoutKlik chain modes distributes notes equally : odd notes are transmitted to the master, and even notes to the slave.